mPokornyETM/vs-code-wincc-oa-projects-viewer/docs/CTL_CODE_FORMATTING.md

 A: Yes, but you may need to reload the file in other editors after formatting.

 **Q: What if I have multiple WinCC OA versions installed?**
-A: The extension detects the version from your project's config file and uses the corresponding astyle.exe.
+A: The extension detects the version from your project's config file and uses the corresponding astyle.exe automatically.

 **Q: Can I format files not in a WinCC OA project?**
-A: Yes, but you must manually specify the astyle.exe and config paths in settings.
+A: Yes, but you need to select which WinCC OA version shall be used.

+**Q: What about WinCC OA 3.18 and older versions?**
+A: Code formatting is not available for WinCC OA 3.18 and older.
+The astyle.exe tool was introduced in version 3.19.

+**Q: How does it work with multiple projects in one workspace?**
+A: The extension automatically identifies which project contains the file and uses that project's WinCC OA installation.

 ## Related Features